jjo/kube-custodian/README.md

 Obviously, remove `--dry-run` to _actually_ mark them :), it'll add an annotation as

   `kube-custodian.bitnami.com/expiration-time: <current epoch secs>`

 Then, 24h later same run as above will:
-- update any new workload without this above annotation
+- Update any new workload without this above annotation
-- delete all workloads which (`kube-custodian.bitnami.com/expiration-time` + `tag-ttl`) >= `now`
+- Delete all workloads for which:

+  (`kube-custodian.bitnami.com/expiration-time` + `tag-ttl`) >= `now`